xkwizit2000/os/README.md

-Run 'command' to look for existance of command.
+Run 'command' to look for existence of command.
 If $SUDO set then will run in sudo shell, this is
-useful because PATH might be diferent when running as sudo.
+useful because PATH might be different when running as sudo.

 ### Parameters:
 - $1: command to look for